Dimitri96/LDPC_Encoding/README.md

 Step 4.
 Create a Build Directory
 After adding the LDPC encoder codes, create a build directory that will hold and build all four projects using the provided CMake configuration in this repository.

-      1. Create a new directory for building: mkdir build
+      1. Create a new directory for building and for the output files to store in: mkdir build

+            mkdir output

             cd build

-      3. Create an Output directory to hold the results (encoded files + benchmark results): mkdir output

-      5. Run the CMake command to configure the build.
+      2. Run the CMake command to configure the build.
 You need to specify the input and output directories: cmake -DOUTPUT_DIR=input_file_directory -DINPUT_FILE_PATH=input_file_path -DOUTPUT_FILE_PATH=output_directory ..

 Step 5.
 Compile and Run